valusty/nervecount-napari/README.md

 ### Quantify all

-The `quantify_all` function is designed to quantify various properties of labeled regions in an image, such as axon measurements and intensity properties, and save the results as a CSV file.
-This function computes morphometric properties for each region, including major and minor axis lengths, area, and intensity, and then generates summary statistics for the entire field of view
+The `quantify_all` is designed to quantify various properties of labeled regions in an image, such as axon measurements and intensity properties, and save the results as a CSV file.
+It computes morphometric properties for each region, including major and minor axis lengths, area, and intensity, and then generates summary statistics for the entire field of view

 #### Parameters